ARE YOU INTERESTED IN BECOMING A DEDICATED

 Current Volunteer Opportunities:

-Morning Volunteer — This position helps us with one of our most important times of the day.
+Weekday Morning Volunteer, AND Weekend Morning Volunteer — This position helps us with one of our most important times of the day.
 There’s nothing better than being one of the first people to greet and say hello to the cats in the morning!
 This position includes direct cat care such as providing food and water, scooping litter, sweeping, disinfecting, laundry and other duties.
 Indirect cat care may also be assigned, such as administrative tasks and other duties.
-Looking for hardworking and reliable people Monday through Friday between the hours of 8 – 10am
+Looking for hardworking and reliable people between the hours of 8 – 10am, any day of the week including Saturdays & Sundays!

 If you are interested in applying to be a volunteer, and available 8-10am, please complete the online Volunteer Application.

 - The minimum age to volunteer is 18.
 We do accept a few volunteers under the age of 18, however they must obtain prior approval from the Volunteer Liaison or the Shelter Director.
 Minors will also need to be accompanied by a parent or legal guardian throughout the application process (including training).
 In addition, the parent/legal guardian must accompany the minor each time they visit the shelter and volunteer.